angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 You also have to be mindful of when you can incorporate the use of Street Wraith in a pile (blocked from five life or less) or Force of Will or a fetchland (three life or less).
-Also always be mindful that if you cast Doomsday when on one life you will immediate lose due to the rounding up clause of the life loss.
+Also always be mindful that if you cast Doomsday when on one life you will immediately lose due to the rounding up clause of the life loss.

 ### Mindbreak Trap